nickbrandt/GitLab/doc/user/project/settings/import_export.md

   then new branches associated with such merge requests will be created within a project during the import/export.
 Thus, the number of branches in the exported project could be bigger than in the original project.
+- Deploy keys allowed to push to protected branches are not exported.
+Therefore, you will need to recreate this association by first enabling these deploy keys in your imported project and then updating your protected branches accordingly.

 ## Version history